makersacademy/bowling-challenge/README.md

 ------------
 USER STORY 1: Roll score set to 0

 As a bowler
 So that I can start bowling
 The roll score is set to 0 in the beginning

 USER STORY 2: Add roll score

 As a bowler
 So that I can record the score of my roll
 I can enter how many pins I have knocked down

 USER STORY 3: Add roll score to frame score

 As a bowler
 So that I can record the score of the frame
 My roll score is added to my frame score

 USER STORY 4: Roll score automatically added to frame score

 As a bowler
-So that my frame score is updated as soon as I enter my roll score My roll score should update my frame score automatically
+So that my frame score is updated as soon as I enter my roll score
+My roll score should update my frame score automatically

 USER STORY 5: Roll Strike

 As a bowler
 So that my scorecard shows a strike
 My frame score can only roll 2 should equal 0

+USER STORY 6: Add frame score to total score

+As a bowler
+So that I can see the total score of my game
+My frame scores get added to my total score

+USER STORY 7: New frame

+As a bowler
+So that I can reset the pins
+A new frame will start after 2 rolls

 ### APPROACH
 ------------